 - Computer-based programming and meteorological applications

 To make full use of Plymouth’s research facilities, most courses for the MS in Applied Meteorology program are held on campus and follow a traditional weekday schedule.
-With rolling admission, you may start your program during any term, although it is best to apply for the fall semester by January 31 for priority consideration for assistantships.
-However, you may take up to 12 master-level credits before even being admitted to Plymouth State.
+With rolling admission, you may start your program during any term, although it is best to apply for the fall semester by January 31 for priority consideration for graduate assistantships.
+However, you may take up to 12 master-level credits before being admitted to Plymouth State.
 Financial aid is available to qualified students.

 Getting started is easy!Apply today or request more info.